lmflolo/portfolio-project-1/README.md

 ----

 ## Testing

-### Responsiveness

-- All pages have been thoroughly tested for screen sizes from 320px wide and up, using the responsiveness testing tools in Google Chrome DevTools.
-- The site is responsive on all screen sizes and no images are overly pixelated or stretched.
-There is no unwanted horizontal scroll, and no elements overlap.
 - The site has been tested and confirmed to work with Chrome, Edge and Firefox on desktop, and Chrome on an Android phone.
 - All links on the website, including the navigation links and the logo, have been tested to make sure they take the user to the right page when clicked.
 - I have tested that the contact form works as intended; all fields with an asterisk need to be filled in, the email input only accepts an email, and the submit button works.

+### Responsiveness

+- All pages have been thoroughly tested for screen sizes from 320px wide and up, using the device toolbar in Google Chrome DevTools.
+- The site is fully responsive on all tested screen sizes and no images are overly pixelated or stretched.
+There is no unwanted horizontal scroll, and no elements overlap.

 ### Code Validation